 Staying In The Residence Hall

 - Weather-ready clothing (Summers in Chicago can be very rainy, so you may want to bring a rain jacket or umbrella.
-It can also get cool at night, so you may want a sweatshirt or light jacket)
+It can also be cool at night, so you may want a sweatshirt or light jacket.)

 - Pillows, sheets, blankets, mattress pad